 To give you an idea of the value of Member Spotlights, the following is Sara Sundeen’s Member Spotlight.
 We know you will appreciate Sara’s words of wisdom and will be encouraged by her example.

 Tell us about yourself.
-Feel free to tell us about your family, hobbies, interests, etc.:
+Feel free to tell us about your family, hobbies, interest, etc:

 What was your path into the field of rehabilitation?
-Please tell us about your education, any “ah ha” moments, mentors and other influences:
+Please tell us about your education, any “ah ha” moments and other influence.

 What accomplishment are you most proud of (professional or personal)?

-Why did you join the National Rehabilitation Association, and what impact has membership had on your career?
+Why did you join NRA and what impact has membership had on your career?